Do you want to learn about the best science-and-art-based ways to get more writing done?

 He says it helps him to get his creative juices flowing.
 Then when he sits down to write books and academic papers, his inner writer is already warmed up.

-This is a counterintuitive approach, but you may want to give it a try.
+This is a counterintuitive approach, but give it a try.

 The first lines of Homer’s Odyssey (in Fitzgerald’s translation) go like this: